 I was born in Queens, NY and raised by a woman of great strength and dedication to helping others.
 Growing up in a household below the federal poverty level, I became intimately familiar with inequities very early on.
 I found myself increasingly drawn to health justice issues as I learned how the lack of health cripple’s one’s ability to truly thrive and live with dignity.

-Currently, I am a medical student at Yale School of Medicine where I co-founded a course on US Health Justice that seeks to train medical, nursing, and physician associate students at Yale on structural determinants of health inequity and advocacy.
-Presently, I also serve as co-founder of Systemic Disease, a project that seeks to address bias in medicine through storytelling and curricular reform.
+Currently, I am completing my Emergency Medicine Residency at Advocate Christ Medical Center, the busiest level 1 trauma center in the state of Illinois.
+I graduated from Yale School of Medicine where I co-founded a course on US Health Justice that seeks to train medical, nursing, and physician associate students at Yale on structural determinants of health inequity and advocacy.
+During that time, I also launched Systemic Disease, a project that seeks to address bias in medicine through storytelling and curricular reform.

 I received my MPH from Johns Hopkins Bloomberg School of Public Health as a fully-funded Sommer Scholar and completed my undergraduate studies at Columbia University as a John Jay Scholar.
 Previously, I have served as National Chair of the American Medical Student Association’s Race, Ethnicity, and Culture in Health Committee and as a National Editorial Advisor for The New Physician Magazine.